Homas/ioc2rpz.gui/README.md

 The action menu allows you to view, edit, clone and remove sources.

-### Whitelists
+### Allowlists
-Whitelists are used to prevent possible errors and blocking trusted domains and IP addresses.
-The whitelisted IOCs are removed from response policy zones. ioc2rpz does check only exact match, so it will not split or discard a network if a whitelisted IP address is included into a blocked subnet and vice versa.
+Allowlists are used to prevent possible errors and blocking trusted domains and IP addresses.
+The whitelisted IOCs are removed from response policy zones. ioc2rpz™ does check only exact match, so it will not split or discard a network if a whitelisted IP address is included into a blocked subnet and vice versa.
 A whitelist is a text file or a feed of text data.
 Indicators should be separated by newline characters (/n,/r or both /n/r).
-Whitelists must contain valid FQDNs and/or IP addresses.
+Allowlists must contain valid FQDNs and/or IP addresses.

-To create a source navigate to "Configuration" --> "Whitelists" and press the "+" button.
+To create a source navigate to "Configuration" --> "Allowlists" and press the "+" button.
 Fill the following fields and press "Ok":
 - whitelist name;
 - whitelist path.
 URLs(http/https/ftp) and local files are supported.
 Prefix "file:" is used for local files.
 Basic HTTP authentication is supported as well.
 You should include username/password in the URL in the following format "https://username:password@host.domain";
 - REGEX which is used to extract indicators.
 A regular expression must be included in double quotes.
 If the field is left empty, a default REGEX will be used (`"^([A-Za-z0-9][A-Za-z0-9\-\._]+)[^A-Za-z0-9\-\._]*.*$"`). `none` is used if no REGEX is required (the whitelist contains IOCs one per line w/o an expiration date).